coryncates/Project-Core/README.md

 The "Income Distribution by Gender" plot highlights a noticeable difference in income distribution between males and females.
 Males tend to have a higher proportion of individuals earning above $50K compared to females.
 This observation underscores the importance of addressing gender income disparities in various sectors, from workplaces to policy-making.

 ## Metrics for the Best Model
-[Metrics to be provided.
-For example: Our best model achieved an accuracy of XX%, a precision of YY%, and a recall of ZZ%.]
+Our best model, with a recall macro avg of .77, found our best hyperparameter settings for our logistic regression model would be solver='saga', penalty='elasticnet,' and l1_ratio=0.1.
+An l1 ratio of .1 means that the model used a combination of l1 and l2 regularization.

 ## Model Effectiveness in Solving the Business Problem
 The model's performance metrics indicate that it can reliably predict whether an individual's income exceeds $50K per year.
 This prediction capability can be instrumental for our stakeholders in making informed decisions and strategies tailored to different income groups.